AfnanTurky/SDP/README.md

 [10 Oct 2021]
 - Reviewing all the available papers related to feuture selection using heuristic algorithms to solve software defect prediction problem.
 - Submitting the progress report.

+[12 Oct 2021]
+- selecting Particle Swarm Optimization (PSO) algortim for feature selection.

+[20 Oct 2021]
+- the PSO has been implemented
+- the SDP task has been finalized by develoing; data prepreaiton,feature selection, calssfication, and evaluation

+[21 Oct 2021]
+- Discuss the improvement